-A muscle fiber is a single cell that contains a bundle of myofibrils.
-Myofibrils consist of thin filaments and thick filaments arranged in sarcomeres.
-Thin filaments are made of strands of a protein called actin twisted around strands of a protein called tropomyosin.
+A muscle fiber is a single cell made of a bundle of myofibrils, filaments arranged in segments known as sarcomeres.
+Thin filaments are made of strands of a protein called actin, which is twisted around strands of a protein called tropomyosin.
 Thick filaments are made of a protein called myosin.

 Each individual muscle fiber is covered in an insulating fibrous connective tissue called endomysium.
 Muscle fibers range from 10 to 80 micrometers in diameter and may be up to 35 cm long.